-- For areas under 200,000 in population the State is the direct recipient. - For areas over 200,000 in population the TMA is the direct recipient. - Sub-recipients include the following: - States or local government authorities - Private non-profit organizations - Operators of public transportation that receive the grant indirectly through a recipient.
+- For areas under 200,000 in population the state is the direct recipient. - For areas over 200,000 in population the TMA is the direct recipient. - Sub-recipients include the following: - o states or local government authorities; - o private non-profit organizations; and - operators of public transportation that receive the grant indirectly through a recipient.